Ali1/cakephp-json-tools/README.md

 A CakePHP plugin to assist with creating Json responses from controllers.

+Unlike other json tools out there, Json Tools has been created to be used by projects where only a few actions might need to respond in Json.

 ### Features
 * A component that quickly lets you set up ajax methods.